 Lower Sugar Gingersnap Pumpkin Pie

-So excited about Gingersnap Pumpkin Pie – half the sugar from a traditional recipe and the only one who will know it is the baker!
-Top it with Honey yogurt rather than whipped cream for even more calorie savings.
+Gingersnap Pumpkin Pie, with half the sugar from a traditional recipe, is a healthier pumpkin pie.
+And the only one who will know it is the baker!
+Top it with honey yogurt rather than whipped cream for even more calorie savings.

 - Prep Time: 20 mins